GuidesRecipesAPI ReferenceChangelog

 create role if not exists POLYTOMIC_ROLE;

-grant role POLYTOMIC_ROLE to role SYSADMIN;
+grant role POLYTOMIC_ROLE to ROLE SYSADMIN;

 create warehouse if not exists POLYTOMIC_WH